• Skip to primary navigation

 Use a knife and a pinch of salt to turn the garlic cloves into a paste by alternating smashing, smearing, and mincing them against a cutting board.
 (For more detail on how to make garlic paste with a knife, check out my ciabatta garlic bread!)

 Finely mince the shallots into pieces about ⅛" in size or smaller.
-You need about ⅛ cup shallot for this recipe, but don't sweat it if you have slightly more or slightly less.
+You need anywhere from ⅛ to ¼ cup shallot for this recipe, depending on how strong you want the shallot flavor to be.
+So don't sweat it if you don't have an exact amount.

 Strip the leaves off a spring of rosemary, remove any tough woody bits, then mince the leaves very finely, until you have an almost powdery consistency.